 The project consists of three print portfolios:

 Printed as four-color offset lithographs, the twenty five prints of the project are all stereoscopic ("3/D") image pairs.
-The images are designed to be viewed through a freestanding stereoscope, provided with each copy of the edition.
+The images are designed to be viewed through a freestanding mirrored stereoscope, provided with each copy of the edition.
+Looking through the stereoscope, one's right eye sees the top image and the left eye sees the bottom image.

 Every year between 1988 and 2017, Peter Norton commissioned an artist to produce an artist's 'multiple' in a large edition.
-The resulting artworks are given as gifts to celebrate the holiday season.
-Humaliwo Chambers is the 2010 Norton Christmas Project.
-Twenty copies of the portfolio edition have been reserved as artist's proofs, and come housed in a special clothbound slipcase.
+The resulting artworks were given as gifts to celebrate the holiday season.
+Humaliwo Chambers was the 2010 Norton Christmas Project.
+Twenty copies of the edition were reserved as artist's proofs, each housed in a special slipcase wrapped in blue-green Japanese silk.